thephantomthief/babelfish_extensions/test/JDBC/README.md

 txn#!#commit
 ```

-**NOTE:** JDBC does not support Connection.beginTransaction() so in this case `txn#!#begin`  will simply set auto commit to false so that transactions are committed only when Connection.commit() is called explicitly.
+**NOTE:** JDBC does not support API like Connection.beginTransaction() so in this case `txn#!#begin`  will simply set auto commit to false so that transactions are committed only when Connection.commit() is called explicitly.

 Input file type: `.txt`

 ---

 ### Cursors
 Open a cursor:
 ```
 cursor#!#open#!# <select statement on which cursor is opened> #!# <cursor options follow, separated by '#!#' delimiter>